ZoeBai0714/Five-Spice/index.md

 Start with the basics: One of the best dipping and seasoning suace,Chili Oil.
 ![Image of Chili Oil](https://www.saveur.com/sites/saveur.com/files/styles/655_1x_/public/chili-oil_2000x1500.jpg?itok=qb2D624_)
+A toasty, subtly fiery chile oil to drizzle over soup ot dip with dumplings.
+It's worth making a large batch; the oil will keep at room temperature for a year.

+  * ** Ingredients **
+* 2 cups plus 2 Tbsp. vegetable oil
+* 2 oz. dried arbol chiles
+* 2 tbsp. whole Szechuan peppercorns

 ### Support or Contact